 I am a board-certified, licensed naturopathic doctor.
 Before becoming a doctor I spent several years tutoring and teaching.
 I have worked with students of all ages, from 3 year olds learning phonics to graduate students studying histology and physiology.
 I specialize in general sciences, medical sciences, reading comprehension, literary analysis, and composition.
 I love working with students of all ages and I love to teach.

-National College of Natural Medicine - ND, Naturopathic Doctorate
+Graduate Degree: National College of Natural Medicine - PHD, Naturopathic Doctorate

 1st Grade Math

 2nd Grade Math

 3rd Grade Science